pangeo-data/climpred/README.rst

 .. image:: https://i.imgur.com/HPOdOsR.png

-Verification of weather and climate forecasts.
+Verification of weather and climate forecasts

 ..
     Table version of badges inspired by pySTEPS.